Abdul Haq Akorwi: Khatme Nabuwwat movement

 Abdul Haq was active in the Khatme Nabuwwat movement.
 In his lectures, he stressed the importance of the concept of finality of prophethood and argued against the interpretations of Quranic verses and hadiths used by Ahmadis to support their beliefs.
 He was one of the signatories of the resolution moved on 30 June 1974 in the National Assembly in support of declaring Ahmadis as non-Muslims in Pakistan.

 Soviet–Afghan War

 When the Soviets invaded Afghanistan in 1979, Abdul Haq declared the Afghan resistance to be a jihad and an ideological struggle between Islam and communism.
 The ruling stating this was issued by Darul Uloom Haqqania.
 Abdul Haq made monetary contributions in support of the Afghan Mujahideen and prayed for their success.
 On many occasions, he expressed his desire to fight, but he was unable to do so due to his old age and failing health.

 Sufism

 Abdul Haq was a disciple of Haji Sahib Turangzai.
-He gave bay'ah at the hands of other Sufis including Husain Ahmad Madani, Khawaja Abdul Malik Siddiqi, and the Faqir of Ipi.
+He gave bay'ah at the hands of other Sufis including Hussain Ahmad Madani, Khawaja Abdul Malik Siddiqi, and the Faqir of Ipi.